Chart Color Schemes

 An assessment of population growth drivers in Seabrook reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Seabrook statistical area (Lv2) is around 4,977.
-This figure reflects an increase of 25 people since the 2021 Census, which reported a population of 4,952.
-The change is inferred from AreaSearch's estimate of 4,963 residents following examination of ABS's latest ERP data release (June 2024), along with validation of five new addresses since the Census date.
-This results in a population density ratio of 3,072 persons per square kilometer, placing Seabrook (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
+As of Feb 2026, Seabrook's population is estimated at around 4,977 people.
+This reflects an increase of 25 people since the 2021 Census, which reported a population of 4,952 people.
+The change was inferred from AreaSearch's resident population estimate of 4,963 in Jun 2024 and validation of five new addresses since the Census date.
+This results in a density ratio of 3,072 persons per square kilometer, placing Seabrook in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, they utilise VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Seabrook (SA2) is forecasted to experience significant population growth in the top quartile of Australian statistical areas.
-By 2041, the area is expected to expand by 1,569 persons, reflecting a gain of 31.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 for areas not covered by the ABS data.
+Applying growth rates by age group across all areas for years 2032 to 2041, Seabrook is forecasted to have a significant population increase in the top quartile of Australian statistical areas, with an expected expansion of 1,569 persons by 2041, reflecting a gain of 31.2% over the 17 years.

 Frequently Asked Questions - Population